vishalkg/MNIST_on_Tensorflow/README.md

 dataset.py: for dataset formatting and extract batches of training samples at each iterations.

-Validation set is extracted from train.csv only.
+Testing set is extracted from train.csv only.

 Ref: https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/02_Convolutional_Neural_Network.ipynb